AyoubOulkadi/Real-Estate-ETL-Pipeline/README.md

 **boto3** → AWS SDK for Python

+<h2> 🚀 Key Features </h2>
+- Automated data extraction from SAROUTY using Selenium on EC2.
+- Data lake storage with S3 (raw & processed zones).
+- ETL with AWS Glue: removing duplicates, handling missing values, and preparing features.
+- Data warehouse integration with Redshift for fast SQL queries and reporting.
+- End-to-end orchestration with Airflow (scheduled, monitored, and automated).
+- Scalable architecture ready for high-volume real estate datasets.

 <h2> Architecture du projet </h2>

 EC2 instance runs a Python script using Selenium to extract data from SAROUTY.